aws-amplify/amplify-codegen/Readme.md

 | graphql-types-generator                                                | Generates type annotations from GraphQL schema and statements                                                                                                                               |
 ## Developing

 This section should get you running with **Amplify Codegen**.
-You will need the latest version of [nodejs](https://nodejs.org/en/) on your system and developing locally also requires `yarn` workspaces.
-You can install it [here](https://classic.yarnpkg.com/en/docs/install#mac-stable).
+You will need to set [nodejs](https://nodejs.org/en/) to a version less than v16 on your system.
+Developing locally also requires [yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable).

-Start by, [Forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the main branch of [amplify-codegen](https://github.com/aws-amplify/amplify-codegen).
+Start by [Forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the main branch of [amplify-codegen](https://github.com/aws-amplify/amplify-codegen).

 ```
 $ git clone git@github.com:[username]/amplify-codegen.git